-Total revenue was \$1.2 million for the three months ended March 31, 2020, an increase of \$1.2 million compared to zero for the three months ended March 31, 2019.
-This increase was primarily attributable to higher collaborative development revenue recognized in connection with the research collaboration and option agreement entered into in December 2019 with Kyowa Kirin Co., Ltd. ("KKC") (the "2019 KKC Agreement").
-The initial transaction price of \$10.0 million is being recognized as services are provided using an input method.
-As of March 31, 2020, the remaining unamortized initial transaction price totaled \$8.3 million, and we currently expect this amount will be recognized through the end of 2021.
+Total revenue was \$2.7 million for the three months ended September 30, 2020, a decrease of \$0.3 million compared to \$3.0 million for the three months ended September 30, 2019.
+This decrease was primarily attributable to \$3.0 million revenue recognized related to achievement of a milestone pursuant to the Fosun agreement during the three months ended September 30, 2019, partially offset by \$1.3 million collaborative development revenue recognized in connection with the research collaboration and option agreement entered into in December 2019 with Kyowa Kirin Co., Ltd. ("KKC") (the "2019 KKC Agreement") and a \$1.4 million increase in manufacturing supply of tenapanor and other materials sold to KKC in connection with the license agreement entered into with KKC in November 2017 (the "2017 KKC Agreement") for its product development and clinical trials in Japan.
+For the above mentioned 2019 KKC Agreement with an initial transaction price of \$10.0 million, revenue is being recognized as services are provided using an input method.
+As of September 30, 2020, the remaining unamortized initial transaction price totaled \$5.9 million, and we currently expect this amount will be recognized through the end of 2021.